 With a focus on creating concert and recording programs, students will explore how to compare and link musical styles in order to produce balanced and inspiring repertoire and material.
-Numeric grade only.

 620 Western Polyphonic Music through the ages: 500 years of song.